 But in the midst of recent uncertainties in my life, remembering my past struggles, failures, and moments of intense loneliness, fear, and confusion is what has brought me true comfort.
 Those memories have been one of the few things that have been able to reach down deep enough to bring me peace.

-Because in my darkest moments, He was there.
+Because in my darkest moments, God was there.

 When I was younger, I often envisioned Jesus sitting beside me in a pit.
 I think I imagined a pit because the psalms mention pits a lot, and the psalms is where I turned for comfort when I was too depressed, scared, or overwhelmed with loneliness to sleep.
 Recently, God reminded me of the pit.